HeyDSN/HeyDSN.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+Hello, my name is Deni Setiawan, I am currently studying at a university in Indonesia majoring in Information Systems.
+Want to know more about me, let's be friend!

-email: agus[at]python.web.id
+email: deni[at]kopiadem.com